Terumah (parashah): Exodus chapter 26

 Mark Smith saw in the word for these boards, קְּרָשִׁים, kerashim, a connection to the dwelling place of the Canaanite god El, called krsh, for "tabernacle" or "pavilion."
 Smith cited this as one of several reasons that he concluded that the Israelite God יְהוָה, YHVH, and El were identified at an early stage.

 Commandments

-According to Maimonides and Sefer ha-Chinuch, there are 2 positive and 1 negative commandments in the parashah:
+According to Maimonides and the Sefer ha-Chinuch, there are 2 positive and 1 negative commandments in the parashah: